titoritzy/project1/README.md

 ## **Setup Instructions**

-_Add a list of your favorite songs or albums.
+_Add a list of your favourite songs or albums.
 Add a list of their songs or album
 Write a short biography paragraph for each member of the band.
-Add an image of each of the band member alongside their biography.
+Add an image of each of the band members alongside their biography.
-Add links to their songs especially the ones that are your favorite.
+Add links to their songs, especially the ones that are your favourite.
-Write an introductory paragraph of the band and why they are your favorite band Make the page as visually appealing as you can with the knowledge you have learnt so far_
+Write an introductory paragraph about the band and why they are your favourite band Make the page as visually appealing as you can with the knowledge you have learnt so far_

 ## **Live site link**